 Between density, porosity, and texture, every one of us has our own unique hair type.
 Wavy, fine, dry.
 Straight, thick, silky.
 Fine hair, but lots of it!
 And on top of all that, we have to consider our styling habits, our chemical treatments, sun exposure, water filtration, diet, and all sorts of other factors that come into play when considering our hair’s state of health.
 It’s understandably difficult to pinpoint the right formula for hair care, let alone conditioners, but no matter what you’re working with, conditioner is not to be skimped.

-While shampoos manage our scalp health, conditioners are the shields for our strands.
+While shampoos are generally meant to manage our scalp health, conditioners are supposed to be the shields for our strands.
 Its purpose is to help us fight all of those outside barriers.
 To get things started on the right foot and simplify the decision making process, we’re here to play matchmaker for your strands' conditioning game.

-Using a deep conditioner once a month will boost your daily maintenance to keep strands strong and moisturized.
+Using a deep conditioner once a month may boost your daily maintenance to keep strands strong and moisturized.

 Color Treated Hair

-With color treated hair, we suggest using a deep conditioning treatment 1-2 times a week on top of regular conditioning to help rebuild cuticles from the inside out.
-Hair that's been colored or bleached has been stripped and its porosity has been heightened by bleach and/or peroxide (meaning, your hair absorb moisture but can't actually retain it).
-A deep conditioner will keep your strands soft and smooth and will fight against treatment-induced frays and breakage.
+With color treated hair, we suggest using a deep conditioning treatment 1-2 times a week on top of regular conditioning to try to help rebuild cuticles from the inside out.
+Hair that's been colored or bleached has been stripped and its porosity has likely been heightened by bleach and/or peroxide damage (meaning, your hair absorbs moisture but can't actually retain it).
+A deep conditioner may keep your strands soft and smooth and will fight against treatment-induced frays and breakage.
 As for your daily conditioner, there's a slew of them out there that can actually support your color from getting stripped or altered by minerals (or other buildup), and we've rounded them up for you here.

-Conditioning is a crucial part of our hair's overall health.
+Conditioning may be a crucial part of our hair's overall health.
 When it comes to how often we condition—whether it be a leave-in spray, deep treatment, or attempt at breakage prevention—the moral of the story is more is more.